KDragos/BasicBusinessSite/README.md

 # BasicBusinessSite

-A basic webpage to practice including HTML forms.
+A basic webpage to practice HTML forms and PHP includes.